ifwe/bruce/doc/build_install.md

 ### Installing Bruce

-If you built an RPM package containing bruce, they you can install it using an RPM command such as:
+If you built an RPM package containing Bruce, they you can install it using an RPM command such as:

 ```